JakeGWater/vpifg.com/source/guides/unreal-composure.rst

    .. figure:: https://i.postimg.cc/d0MBDp2m/image.png

 #.
-Choose the settings which exactly match your camrea feed.
+Choose the settings which exactly match your camera feed.
    For ours, we are shooting at 24fps.
    Despite recording at 4k the HDMI output is only 1080p.